hckrngnr/thc/README.md

 > "It's not about hiding — it's about protection.
 You lock your car even when there's nothing valuable inside.
 You close the bathroom door even though you're doing nothing wrong.
 Privacy is a right, not an admission of guilt.
 >
 > More practically: today's innocent conversation could be tomorrow's leaked document.
 Business strategies, personal relationships, health discussions — they all deserve protection.
-HackerChat ensures your private conversations stay private."
+THC - The Hacker Chat ensures your private conversations stay private."

 ---